Chapter 1: The Vitals of Data#

 • Pain severity: Mild, Moderate, Severe — ranked, gaps unequal.

-• Glasgow Coma Scale (3–15) — ranked scores, but clinical meaning of each increment differs.
+• Glasgow Coma Scale (3–15) — ranked scores, but the clinical meaning of each 1-point increment differs wildly.

-The critical insight: With ordinal data, you know the direction of a difference but not its size.
+The critical insight: With ordinal data, you know the direction of a difference between two patients, but you do not know the exact size of that difference.

 1.4 Continuous Data#

-Continuous data records a genuine numerical measurement where arithmetic operations produce meaningful results.
+Continuous data records a genuine numerical measurement where arithmetic operations produce meaningful, real-world results.

 Key diagnostic question: Does this number represent a real measurement where the gaps between values are equal and meaningful?
-If yes → continuous.
+If yes \(\rightarrow\) continuous.

 Examples: